 Instructions

-- On low-medium heat, bring the sauce to boil so that the herbs and spices are activated.
-In the end you will have a sauce just like the one in the below photo.
+- On low-medium heat, bring the sauce to a boil so that the herbs and spices are activated.
+In the end, you will have a sauce just like the one in the below photo.

 Pressing tofu

 Use firm tofu and press it.
-We used our trusted TofuBud*, but you can choose any DIY method or tofu press.
-For more information, tips, and steps, read our guide to pressing tofu, including an honest review of TofuBud.
+I used my trusted TofuBud*, but you can choose any DIY method or tofu press.
+For more information, tips, and steps, read my complete guide on how to press tofu and my honest review of TofuBud.

 - After pressing the tofu, take a large mixing bowl and crumble it with your fingers.